kunkkaliu/react-components-antd/docs/react/introduce.en-US.md

 title: Introduction
 ---

-`react-ant` is a component library based on Ant Design.
+`react-components-antd` is a component library based on Ant Design.

 ---